 Troubleshooting

 Uh-Oh, did something not go as planned?
-Here are the top issues that you may encounter when changing your WINIX filter.
+Here are the top issues that you may encounter when you replace a Winix filter.

 Mesh pre-filter will not lock into place

-If the Mesh pre-filter will not lock the HEPA and carbon filter into place, typically this is caused by the pre-filter being placed backward.
+If the Mesh pre-filter will not lock the HEPA and carbon filter into place, typically this is caused by the pre-filter being installed backward.

-Rotate the filter, and now the tabs at the top should secure firmly into place.
+To resolve this, rotate the mesh filter and align the tabs at the top to secure the filter into place.

 The device will not power on